mochi182/sharedcanvas/README.md

 ## Challenges

-- Learning a new language (Elixir) and unfamiliar tool (Phoenix)
+- Learning a new language
+- Understanding Phoenix conventions
 - Adapting to new paradigms such as sockets and channels
-- Balancing MVC best practices with Phoenix conventions
 - Limited documentation due to being a relatively new language

 ## Future Work